 Students are required to complete and pay for a background history check through the Oregon Childcare Registry and MMR vaccination before beginning ED 101.
 CPR and First Aid, and Food Handler’s Certificate are required before ED 103.

-View / Download catalog information for Early Childhood Education (Certificate)
+View / Download catalog information for Early Childhood Education: One-Year Certificate

 Other Certificates & Degrees at UCC